 Simply put, Neuroplasticity is the way our brain changes.

-The easiest way to explain this is an example of someone who never ran before and decide’s that they are going to run a marathon in 6 months.
+The easiest way to explain this is an example of someone who has never run before and decides that they will run a marathon in 6 months.

-Their brain is already molded a certain way from everything they have seen and experienced in their life up until the moment they decide to run a marathon.
+Their brain is already moulded a certain way from everything they have seen and experienced in their life until they decide to run a marathon.

-This daily process will slowly change their brain to look like the brain of a runner.
-After 3 months they may be up to an hour and a half and they are in the process of changing their brain and becoming a marathon runner.
-6 months later their brain looks like a marathon runner because that is what they have become.
+This daily process will slowly change their brains to look like runners’ brains.
+After 3 months, they may be up to an hour and a half, changing their brain and becoming a marathon runner.
+Finally, 6 months later, their brain looks like a marathon runner because that is what they have become.

 Neuroplasticity is the real-time feedback (that we can’t see) of BECOMING something.
 It is not about the actual marathon day.
 It is about who they become in the process.

 Neuroplasticity can work the opposite way too.
-Let’s say we get hurt and the doctor gives us a pill or tablet for pian that we take every day.
+For example, let’s say we get hurt, and the Doctor gives us a daily pill or tablet for pain.

 Eventually, we build up a tolerance and need more.
-The Doctor gives us 2 then 4 and then 8 pills to relieve our pain.
+So the Doctor gives us 2, then 4, and then 8 pills to relieve our pain.

-The fact that we have to take the pills every day is reinforcement to our brain that we are in chronic pain.
-The result is that neuroplasticity takes hold and starts to mold our brain to look like the brain of a person in chronic pain.
+The fact that we have to take the pills every day reinforces our brain that we are in chronic pain.
+The result is that Neuroplasticity takes hold and starts to mould our brain to look like the brain of a person in chronic pain.

-If we are taking pills three or four times a day, the interval between the time we tell ourselves we are in pain is cut in by half or even to every 6 hours.
+If we take pills three or four times a day, the interval between the time we tell ourselves we are in pain is cut in by half or every 6 hours.

 Over time our brain starts to look like we are really sick.
-If we do this day after day and year after year, neuroplasticity signals big trouble for us and we become a victim of our lives.
+Neuroplasticity signals big trouble for us if we do this daily and become victims of our lives yearly.

-If instead, we trade in prescription drugs for vitamins we send a signal to our brain that we are healthy and our brain will start to look healthy again.
+If we trade in prescription drugs for vitamins, we signal to our brain that we are healthy, and our brain will start to look healthy again.

-The great thing is that we can start to change today until we become the marathon runner.
+The great thing is that we can start to change today until we become marathon runners.